ildarkhasanshin/cuda_font_preview/readme/readme.txt

 How to use
 ----------
 1) Open font-file in CudaText
-2) In CudaText-dialog "File is maybe not text" press "Cancel"-button or ESC-key.
-3) Switch to default-WebBrowser where opened new tab with html-preview of font.
+2) Switch to default-WebBrowser where opened new tab with html-preview of font.

 Configuration
 -------------